 Nokia 5G+MEC compact deployment is thus connected to the Edge Cloud location in Madrid-Peñuelas (Telefónica I+D laboratory).

 4.4.2 Edge Cloud and SDN

 There are minor changes on the architecture.
-Mainly E2E SDN still being the same and is defined based on these building blocks:
+Mainly E2E SDN still being the same and is defined based on the building blocks shown in Figure 94:

 Network resources orchestration